How to Build a Wood Burning Stove in a Masonry Chimney

 You can purchase this pan through most fireplace accessory dealers.
 It is also possible to make your own if you have the time and inclination.
 It requires using galvanized sheet metal to form the pan.

-Step 4 - Add Chimney Cap
+Add The Chimney Cap

 It's in your best interest to use a spark arrestor chimney cap on your chimney, although any properly made cap will suffice.
 Chimney caps are readily available at most home improvement stores and vary in style and cost.
 Check with your local building regulations to determine what kind of cap is required for your community.